 - A personalized message on an item they were interested in but is out of stock

-- A chance to have access to loyal customer privileges by making another purchase
+- The chance to have access to loyal customer privileges by making another purchase

 Shopping season can mean many popular items are out-of-stock, but that doesn’t mean sales need to slow down.
-By sending automated back-in-stock alerts, retailers can ensure customers don’t forget about items on their wish list or in their carts.
-It’s a great and simple way to increase sales and ensure the busy season stays busy.
+Try building an automated back-in-stock campaign to ensure customers remember items on their wish list or in their carts.
+It’s a great and simple way to increase sales and ensure the busy season extends well past the new year.

 1. Send back-in-stock alerts as items hit your warehouse